 You might believe that the top-ranked telescope and the one we recommend are the ones from which we make the most money.
 To be honest, the telescope industry isn’t as lucrative as, say, the credit card or VPN market.

-For almost all telescopes on these retailers that we recommend, we have a single percentage-based payment rate.
-So, we stand to gain nothing by recommending one scope over the other without valid reason.
+For almost all telescopes at these retailers that we recommend, we have a single percentage-based payment rate.
+So, we stand to gain nothing by recommending one scope over the other without a valid reason.

-It makes perfect sense for us to recommend the exact equipment you want without any regard for the financial aspect on our end, in order to gain a long-term reader and to gain an authority status in the telescope reviews niche.
+It makes perfect sense for us to recommend the exact equipment you want without any regard for the financial aspect on our end, in order to gain a long-term reader and authority status in the telescope reviews niche.